Pre & Postnatal Program

 I started to google, yip good old google to see how to exercise after birth and boy did that open a can of worms.
 All that did was confuse me of what was right and wrong and I didn't want to follow an online program from someone who didn't know me or what my issues were.
 So I found a course and began to study on how to become a certified pre and postnatal specialist.
 I have no studied many different ones as there is always new research coming out.

 When my son came along, I was much more prepared, not for the groin pain where I couldn't walk or for once again having all day morning sickness but what I was prepared for was how to strengthen my body as much as I could while carrying him and how to slowly rebuild my body and how to re-strengthen my core in particular.

 It is so easy as mothers to put everyone else's needs first and not think twice about ourselves but we should change that, why - because every one needs us to be strong to keep the household running.
+Also it's ok to start to do things for us to start gaining confidence in our bodies that have now changed and feel strong and happy within ourselves.
 Don't feel guilty for doing something for yourself, you deserve to sometimes be selfish. :)

 If you would like to know more about the pre and postnatal program, please get into contact with us.